 - matter does not involve significant costs as a component of the agency’s funds

 - issue in dispute is clearly a local matter and has no sector-wide implications - for example, it would not create new industrial standards and does not have the potential to flow-on to other areas of the sector

 - response complies with relevant government policy including wages policy.

-For more information on delegation of functions, see the NSW Treasury circular: Manual of Delegations 2014 (NSW TC 14/19).
+For more information on delegation of functions, see the DPC circular: C2020-21 Instruments of Authorisation and Delegation 2020.

-In Australia, union membership in the public sector is 38.5 per cent compared 10.4 per cent in the private sector.
 Large concentrations of union membership tend to be in front-line areas of the health system, transport, education and among uniformed emergency services agencies.
-These groups can influence the government’s approach to how employees are managed, especially where employees are highly valued by the public.
 Unions often approach ministers or members of parliament, seeking their support on behalf of groups of public sector employees.
 Unions often also have some level of public campaigning capacity.
-Back office areas and central agencies tend to be more sparsely unionised but you will most likely still encounter some form of consultative arrangement involving one or more unions.
 In most public sector workplaces, there will be a procedure for dealing with individual employee grievances and these are often regulated through awards or agreements arrived at with unions through the industrial relations system.

-For more information on consultative arrangements, see the NSW Government’s policy: Consultative Arrangements Policy and Guidelines 2012 (TC 14/23).
+For more information on consultative arrangements, see C2020-03 Consultative Arrangements Policy and Guidelines 2012.